Chart Color Schemes

 Critical health challenges are evident across Junee.
 A range of health conditions impact both younger and older age cohorts.

-The rate of private health cover is relatively low at approximately 50% of the total population (~2,535 people).
-This is lower than the national average of 55.3%.
+The rate of private health cover is relatively low at approximately 50% of the total population (~2,541 people), compared to the national average of 55.7%.
 The most common medical conditions in the area are arthritis and asthma, impacting 12.6% and 10.7% of residents respectively.
-Conversely, 59.0% of residents declare themselves completely clear of medical ailments, compared to 64.5% across Rest of NSW.
-As of Junee's population data from the Australian Bureau of Statistics (ABS) in 2016, 20.4% of residents are aged 65 and over (1,037 people).
-Health outcomes among seniors present some challenges, broadly in line with the general population's health profile.
+59.0% of residents declare themselves completely clear of medical ailments, compared to 64.5% across Rest of NSW.
+As of Junee's population, 20.4% are aged 65 and over (1,040 people).
+Health outcomes among seniors present some challenges, generally in line with the general population's health profile.

 Frequently Asked Questions - Health